sharifulbony/APIAssignment/README.md

  **If any problem to deploy the application then feel free to email me at shariful.bony@gmail.com

  ** There is some wired bug that i  am facing  for jUnit Testing with spring security.
-  My testcase is not working for that.
+  My web mvc testcase is not working for that.
 I need some more time to dig down more.I did some JPA test case and it is working fine.